apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Blinken reiterates human rights findings on Israel**
+**Georgia: Thousands rally in protest at 'foreign influence' bill**

-You can read more about it [here](https://www.politico.com/news/2024/05/12/blinken-reiterates-findings-israel-00157491).
+You can read more about it [here](https://www.bbc.com/news/articles/cle0j5we2pno).

 ## Requirements
 - Python 3.8